korzhenevski/korzhenevski/README.md

 # Principal R&D Engineer & System Architect
 *Latency is a tax on reality.
 Let’s eliminate it.*

-I consult for a select few **top-tier** teams where architecture is a true competitive advantage to fund my own long-horizon R&D in infrastructure and trading systems.
+I partner with a handful of elite teams on their hardest architectural challenges.
-In trading, I have full skin in the game, risking my own capital.
+This funds my private R&D lab, where I have full skin in the game—risking my own capital.

 > If you're building an infrastructure-level system that must survive failure, evolve for years, and perform at the limits of hardware, let's talk.